CaskAle/summit-pi-project/summit-pi.md

 6. `npm build node_modules/rpi-ws281x-native`

-7. Now, you may proceed with the recipe as normal.
+7. Now, you may proceed with the recipe where you left off.

 > **Note: you will need to repeat these steps for each of the TJBot recipes.**

 ### Conversation Recipe Issues